bcollieprog/Gym-Attendance/README.md

 The Revo website https://revofitness.com.au/livemembercount/, has dropdowns for each location.
 In order to map each location, I need positional coordinates for each location, which was gathered manually through Google.

 Inspecting the html of the webpage reveals the name of the HTML asset necessary to be scraped.

+The following libraries are needed to run the program:

+'''
+import time
+from datetime import datetime
+import csv
+from bs4 import BeautifulSoup
+from selenium import webdriver from selenium.webdriver.common.by import By from selenium.webdriver.firefox.service import Service from selenium.webdriver.firefox.options import Options from selenium.webdriver.common.action_chains import ActionChains import concurrent.futures import folium from folium.plugins import LocateControl from branca.colormap import LinearColormap as colourmap import webbrowser
+'''